Preparing For Your Surgery Holiday

 Currency and Spending money

-We advise you to take credit cards, or your own currency, and to change only a small amount of money before your surgery, just to cover small expenses, for any meals or taxis you want in the first day.
-After your surgery, you can change more money at the hotel or in the shopping centres.
-Nearly everywhere takes credit card – Visa or MasterCard – for shopping, however you will need cash shopping in the markets or taking taxis.
+We advise you to take credit cards or your currency and to change only a small amount of money before your surgery, to cover small expenses for any meals or taxis you want on the first day.
+After your surgery, you can change more money at the hotel or in the shopping centers.
+Nearly everywhere takes credit cards – Visa or MasterCard – for shopping; however, you may need cash shopping in the markets or taking taxis.
 Ubers are also available in most countries.

 - Credit cards: If paying your balance on arrival, it is best to pay with your surgery by credit card or cash.
 Although the hospital and most places do not add fees to credit card transactions, your bank may, so it is essential to check with your bank before you depart what the fees and currency conversion rates are.
 Before you depart your country, please inform your bank that you will be traveling, as many banks can stop international transactions thinking it is fraud.
 You cannot go ahead with surgery until all fees are paid to the hospital; the administration will assist you if you have problems with your bank.
 Still, it is in your interest to ensure that your credit card is approved so as not to delay your surgery.
 You can avoid this stress completely by making your payment to Gorgeous Getaways to be held in escrow and forwarded to your surgeon before your arrival.

-Cash: do not change money to the local currency before you depart, as there is a limit to the amount of local currency you can bring into the country.
-If you want to take large amounts of cash, take it in your own currency as travelers cheques and change it when you get to your destination.
-Please check the currency limit that you bring in to your destination.
-If you do need cash for miscellaneous items your hotel concierge will be there to assist you with any currency exchange queries.
-Any questions about any of this let us know.
+- Cash: do not change money to the local currency before you depart, as there is a limit to the amount of local currency you can bring into the country.
+If you want to take large amounts of cash, please check the current limit that you bring in to your destination.
+If you do need cash for miscellaneous items, your hotel concierge will be there to assist you with any currency exchange queries.
+Any questions about any of this, let us know.

 Weather conditions at your destination